ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 description: |
     This is a long post encompassing some of my reflections on craftsmanship, software, and life.
-I'll start off by narrating my first cathartic encounter with a craftsman, then move into my journey of finding my craft, and how it manifests into my work life.
+I'll start off by narrating my first encounter with a craftsman, then move into my journey of finding my craft, and how it manifests into my work life.
 tags: [software, craftsmanship, deep work, life]
 ---